 3. Construction Management, Commissioning and Facility Acceptance

-• PUBLIC WORKS (PW) professionals provide global facilities support and services for the U.S. Navy and Marine Corps and their tenants of a highly diverse infrastructure.
+• PUBLIC WORKS DIRECTORATE (PWD) professionals provide global facilities support and services for the U.S. Navy and Marine Corps and their tenants of a highly diverse infrastructure.
 From basic utility requirements to advanced energy solutions, simple facility service calls to complex facility management services, standard transportation to heavy construction equipment, janitorial and grounds maintenance to snow and trash removal, we serve our Sailors, Marines, their Families, and civilian personnel around the clock.

 TIPS & GUIDES